Robust Bipedal Locomotion: Leveraging Saltation Matrices for Gait Optimization: Results

 To further demonstrate the performance of the gait generated with $w_1,w_2 > 0$, several robustness tests were also performed, as shown in Fig. \ref{fig: robustness}.
 For these experiments, random wooden objects were placed on the treadmill in front of AMBER-3M.
 These experiments highlight the robustness of the gait generated with the inclusion of both torque-squared and the extended saltation matrix in the cost function.

 \newsec{Exoskeleton Results} The second robotic platform used in this work is the Atalante lower-body exoskeleton -- a 3D bipedal platform capable of realizing crutch-less exoskeleton locomotion for people with complete motor paraplegia \cite{harib2018feedback}.
-In these experiments, the same set of three gaits was generated as with AMBER-3, for the exoskeleton with various human-subject models, as well as for the empty exoskeleton.
-As before, all constraints and bounds of the gait generation framework were held constant except for $w_1$ and $w_2$.
+In these experiments, sets of three gaits were generated for the exoskeleton with various human-subject models, as well as for the empty exoskeleton.
+As before, all constraints and bounds of the gait generation framework were held constant except for $w_1$ and $w_2$, and the generated joint-level trajectories were enforced using PD control.

 The Atalante exoskeleton has 12 motorized joints (3 controlling the spherical position of each hip, 1 for each knee, and 2 in each ankle).
 As with AMBER, the outputs are again selected as the positions of the motorized joints, i.e. $y^a(q):= q^a \in \R^{12}$.
 Since the Atalante exoskeleton is fully-actuated when one foot is constrained to remain flat against the ground, gaits are generated using the \textit{Partial} Hybrid Zero Dynamics method \cite{ames2014human}, an extension of the HZD method.
 These gaits are described using $7^{\text{th}}$-order B\'ezier polynomials $(\alpha \in \R^{12 \times 8})$ and are parameterized using time as the phasing variable.
 It is important to note that by using time as a phase-variable, the theoretical guarantees of stability are no longer valid.
 For this reason, many results using periodic orbits on 3D robots also incorporate regulators to stabilize the walking \cite{reher2020algorithmic}.
 However, in this work, since we are interested in how \textit{robust} the periodic gaits are independent of regulators, no additional regulators were used (aside from desired output filtering to prevent discontinuities caused by early impacts).
-The generated joint-level trajectories are enforced on the Atalante exoskeleton using an on-board controller which sends current commands to the low-level motor drivers.
+The generated joint-level trajectories are enforced on the Atalante exoskeleton using an on-board PD controller which sends current commands to the low-level motor drivers.